echobind/bisonapp/template/README.md

 1. Run `vercel` or `vc`
 1. Choose the appropriate scope / organization.
 If you don't see the organization, ask someone to invite you.
 1. If this is a new project, keep all the build defaults.
 If this is an existing project, choose "link to an existing project" when prompted.
-1. Run `vc env pull`.
+1. If setting up an existing project, run `vc env pull`.
 This will sync your dev env vars and save them to .env.

-## Configure Prisma

-1. Add an .env file to `api/prisma` and add DATABASE_URL.
-If you synced variables above, you can copy the same value.
-It should look something like this: `DATABASE_URL="postgresql://postgres@localhost:5432/myapp_dev?schema=public"`.
-Be sure and change the database name from myapp_dev to whatever you want the name of your local database to be.
+## Migrate the database

 1. Migrate the database with `yarn db:migrate`.
 You'll be prompted to create the database if it doesn't exist:

 ![Prisma DB Create Prompt](https://user-images.githubusercontent.com/14339/88480536-7e1fb180-cf24-11ea-85c9-9bed43c9dfe4.png)

+If you'd like to change the database name or schema, change the DATABASE_URL in `prisma/.env`.

 # Run the app